cadeyrn/newtaboverride/README.md

 The permission to access data for www.soeren-hentzschel.at is only needed if you enable the option to see the latest news about Mozilla as new tab page.
 If enabled, New Tab Override reads the feed of www.soeren-hentzschel.at to show you the latest news.

-##### read and modify browser settings

-The permission to read and modify browser settings is only needed if you enable the option to automatically use your home page as new tab page.
-Without this permission, New Tab Override will not know your home page.

 #### silent permissions